-- C1 Development is not to further encroach onto existing public foreshore promenades or beaches. - C2 Development is to retain the visual links between the water and foreshore areas. - C3 Commercial development is not permitted within the public domain, other than in those areas that are already used commercially. - No development is permitted that would prevent public access to the shcre line or create the impression of the foreshore being a private area. - C5 Development on foreshore properties is not to alter natural foreshore features including cliffs, rock outcrops, rock shelves and beaches. - C6 Slipways and stairs are to be designed and constructed to closely conform with the character of the natural foreshore. - C7 Development on foreshore properties is not to increase current levels of site stormwater or sediment run-off entering the harbour. - C8 Historic maritime structures are to be retained in situ. - C9 Building forms are to follow the return topography and maintain or enhance vegetation cover as viewed from the harbour. - C10 New maritime structures (including wharves, jetties and boatsheds) are not to be constructed on, nor to shade, seabeds or seagrass habitats identified as sensitive marine environments and are not to be sited upon rock shelves. - C11 The design of new maritime structures is to be sympathetic to the character of the surrounding environment and not impede significant public views to the harbour from within the conservation area, or views to the beaches from the harbour. - C12 Pergolas, boatsheds and other outbuildings and structures are to be designed and constructed to complement the overall appearance of the development.
-Such structures are to be no more than a single storey in height. - Boatsheds are to have a direct relationship with the water, with openings and access facing the water. - C14 Boatsheds are to be used solely for the storage and/or maintenance of boats and are not to be used as dwellings.
+- C1 Development is not to further encroach onto existing public foreshore promenades or beaches. - C2 Development is to retain the visual links between the water and foreshore areas. - C3 Commercial development is not permitted within the public domain, other than in those areas that are already used commercially. - C4 No development is permitted that would prevent public access to the shoreline or create the impression of the foreshore being a private area. - C5 Development on foreshore properties is not to alter natural foreshore features including cliffs, rock outcrops, rock shelves and beaches. - C6 Slipways and stairs are to be designed and constructed to closely conform with the character of the natural foreshore. - C7 Development on foreshore properties is not to increase current levels of site stormwater or sediment run-off entering the harbour. - C8 Historic maritime structures are to be retained in situ. - C9 Building forms are to follow the natural topography and maintain or enhance vegetation cover as viewed from the harbour. - C10 New maritime structures (including wharves, jetties and boatsheds) are not to be constructed on, nor to shade, seabeds or seagrass habitats identified as sensitive marine environments and are not to be sited upon rock shelves. - C11 The design of new maritime structures is to be sympathetic to the character of the surrounding environment and not impede significant public views to the harbour from within the conservation area, or views to the beaches from the harbour. - C12 Pergolas, boatsheds and other outbuildings and structures are to be designed and constructed to complement the overall appearance of the development.
+Such structures are to be no more than a single storey in height. - C13 Boatsheds are to have a direct relationship with the water, with openings and access facing the water. - C14 Boatsheds are to be used solely for the storage and/or maintenance of boats and are not to be used as dwellings.
 Boatsheds that include washing or showering facilities, hand basins, toilets, cooking facilities or habitable rooms are not permitted. - C15 Boatsheds are to have maximum plan dimensions of 6m x 3.7m.
 Boatsheds are to be sited so that the minimum dimension fronts the harbour.

-C16 Boatsheds are to incorporate gable pitched roofs with a minimum pitch of 30°.
-The use of roofs as sundecks, patios or the like is not permitted.

-- C17 Boatsheds are to be single storey with a maximum wall height of 2.5m. - pill 2021 C18 Boatsheds are to be constructed of solid materials such as stone or timber.
-Large areas of glazing are not permitted. - Repealed by whoch 2015 Amendment No. Jetties are to be of minimum size, constructed of hardwood and designed to be as
+- C16 Boatsheds are to incorporate gable pitched roofs with a minimum pitch of 30°.
+The use of roofs as sundecks, patios or the like is not permitted. - C17 Boatsheds are to be single storey with a maximum wall height of 2.5m. - C18 Boatsheds are to be constructed of solid materials such as stone or timber.
+Large areas of glazing are not permitted. - C19 Jetties are to be of minimum size, constructed of hardwood and designed to be as unobtrusive as possible.
+The sharing of jetties between properties is encouraged and, where possible, jetties are to be constructed on common boundaries to limit the proliferation of structures along the foreshore.